FAdy-200/problem_solving/README.md

 ## Structure

-Each problem solution is contained within its own file named after the problem's number or the it's full name
+Each problem solution is contained within its own file named after the problem's number or it's full name.

 ### Folders